blinky101/blinky_lpc43xx/docs/tutorial_part1.md

     /* Pointer to top of the stack */ PROVIDE(_vStackTop = __top_RAM - 0);

-    /* Calculate the usercode checksum as per the LPC11uxx user manual:
+    /* Calculate the usercode checksum as per the LPC43xx user manual:
-     * UM10452, chapter 20.7.
+     * UM10503, chapter 6.4.4.1 "Criterion for Valid User Code".
      */
     PROVIDE(__valid_user_code_checksum = 0 -
         (_vStackTop